Qumulo/LogFilter/README.md

 `./LogFilter --config ./config/log_filters.json`

 in a terminal window.
-If there are no errors, a rsyslog configuration file will be created in the **outputs** directory.
+If there are no errors, a rsyslog configuration file will be created in the **output** directory.

 ### Verify the configuration file